OutSystems/docs-product/src/develop/logic/emails-reactive/intro.md

 * You're using Platform Server 11.12.0 or later.
 * You have activated the technical preview **Emails for Mobile and Reactive** in LifeTime in all environments.

-**Using email templates, attachments, Image with binary content, List, Table, If**,
+**Using email templates, Image with binary content, List, Table, If**,

+* You're using Service Studio 11.12.0.
+* You're using Platform Server 11.13.0 or later.
+* You have activated the technical preview **Emails for Mobile and Reactive** in LifeTime in all environments.

+**Attachments**

+* You're using Service Studio 11.12.0.
 * You're using Platform Server 11.13.0 or later.
 * You have activated the technical previews **Emails for Mobile and Reactive** and **Attachments in Mobile and Reactive emails** in LifeTime, in all environments.